Overtime With BSC: Montreal Canadiens Should Give Charles Hudon a Legitimate Chance

 Two-Way Contracting Playing a Role

 At 23 years old, the Alma, Quebec-native is the perfect age to start his NHL career.
 Due to the Canadiens’ depth on wing as mentioned, though, Hudon could still find himself on the outside looking in.
 It would be disappointing for Hudon and for fans of the Canadiens, but Hudon’s contract could be the deciding factor in him starting at the AHL level rather than the NHL level.
-With a two-way contract for the 2017-18 season and a one-way contract for the 2018-19 season, Hudon could be the odd-man out to start the year simply because he wouldn’t require waivers to be called up and sent down throughout the upcoming season.
-If an injury should occur or a player goes cold, Hudon could be the next-man up, but his contract situation for the 2017-18 season simply doesn’t bode well for his chances with the team this season.
+With a two-way contract for the 2017-18 season and a one-way contract for the 2018-19 season, Hudon could be the odd-man out to start the year simply because of salary purposes – something that has affected team’s rationale in the past.
+Still, if the Canadiens are looking to put their best possible team on the ice, the two-way factor shouldn’t play a role as much.
+If an injury should occur or a player goes cold, Hudon could be the next-man up, but his contract situation for the 2017-18 season certainly doesn’t help his chances with the team this season.

 It’s for that reason that Hudon must give it his all in training camp.
 If he can play at his best throughout camp and the preseason, he could force the Canadiens’ hand.
 If he manages to do so, however, he’ll need to be given the right opportunity to succeed at the NHL level.